Getin Noble Bank

+Getin Noble Bank is a Polish banking and financial services company.

+History

-Getin Noble Bank is a Polish banking and financial services company, formed in Warsaw in 2010 as a result of the merger of Getin Bank SA with Noble Bank SA.
+It was formed in Warsaw in 2010 as a result of the merger of Getin Bank SA with Noble Bank SA.
 Main shareholder is a Polish billionaire Leszek Czarnecki.

 Listed on the Warsaw Stock Exchange.
 It is the 6th largest bank in Poland in terms of the value of assets, and 13th in terms of the number of branches.
 It offers its clients retail and commercial financing services, investment banking services, asset management, and private banking services.

+In April 2023, the Getin Noble Bank was undergoing bankruptcy proceedings.
+Its founder Leszek Czarnecki has blamed the country's ruling PiS party.